barionleg/ANTs_wiki/antsRegistration-reproducibility-issues.md

 * Differences in compiler options for ANTs, ITK, or underlying system libraries.

-## Variance due to random sampling
+## Random sampling

-Random sampling is used in various contexts, and different runs will produce a different sequence of random numbers, unless a fixed seed is used.
 In registration, the point set used to evaluate similarity metrics is initialized as the grid of voxel centers of the fixed image.
 The point set is then [perturbed randomly](https://github.com/InsightSoftwareConsortium/ITK/blob/master/Modules/Registration/RegistrationMethodsv4/include/itkImageRegistrationMethodv4.hxx#L917-L1076) to [reduce bias in estimation](http://bigwww.epfl.ch/preprints/thevenaz0602p.pdf).
 This appears to be the largest source of variance in registration results, according to the experiments described below.

-## Strategies to improve reproducibility
+# Strategies to improve reproducibility

-* Set a fixed seed for randomization in [ITK](https://github.com/InsightSoftwareConsortium/ITK/blob/8a2a15f41218c925c0a89119e09419d48f83eb22/Modules/Registration/RegistrationMethodsv4/include/itkImageRegistrationMethodv4.hxx#L940-L949).
+## Repro mode

-* Disable multi-threading if using global metrics.
+Repro mode uses a fixed seed, and uses global correlation (GC) instead of mutual information for linear registration.
+While this is slower and possibly less robust than mutual information (MI), it is reproducible with multiple threads.

-* Use a consistent computer infrastructure (same hardware, OS, compilation of ANTs etc).
+In `antsRegistrationSyNQuick.sh`, repro mode additionally changes the deformable metric from the default (MI) to cross correlation (CC).
+This will also increase computation time, which again can be mitigated by multi-threading.

-However, each of these has it's own drawbacks:
+## Alternatives to repro mode

-* How to choose the seed since each fixed seed is just as good as the next one.
+* Set a fixed seed for randomization on the command line or by exporting the variable ANTS_RANDOM_SEED.

-* Computation time is increased by restricting threads.
+* Disable multi-threading if using global metrics such as mutual information.

-* Dense sampling or a fixed seed may trade variance for bias.
+These two steps should provide reproducibility at the cost of increased computation time.

-## Quantification of variance in registration results
+# Quantification of variance in registration results

 The variance in a simple registration task is mostly due to random point set sampling / perturbation.
 This can be removed by dense sampling or use of a fixed seed.
 Multi-threading and single vs double precision appear to have a small impact on average.